universityofgalway-library/digital-tools-workshops/networks-gephi/network_analysis.md

 Graphs created in Gephi can not only be saved as images or PDFs but also published online (for example, on GitHub) using the Sigma plugin.
 Here is [an example of an interactive graph](https://yosej.github.io/Ossian_Full_Network/) based on the Ossian cycle of epic poems by James Macpherson.

 Now, let's take a look at how to do all of this.
-For this workshop, we will be working with co-occurrence network of the characters in the first book of the _Game of Thrones_ series, which you can download [here](./data/game_of_thrones).
+For this workshop, we will be working with co-occurrence network of the characters in the first book of the _Game of Thrones_ series, which you can download [from this repository](./data/game_of_thrones) or [from Kaggle](https://www.kaggle.com/datasets/mmmarchetti/game-of-thrones-dataset).
 Feel free to use your own data or any other dataset available in the `data` folder in this repository or from external resources.
 Below are a few websites and repositories where you can find more interesting graph data to explore and practice:

 * [Network Data Repository](https://networkrepository.com/)
 * [Stanford Large Network Dataset Collection](https://snap.stanford.edu/data/)